Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/adfs-ssl-certificate-name-mismatch.md

 ms.topic: article
 ms.service: remote-connect-tool
 ms.localizationpriority: medium
-description: 'The Microsoft Remote Connectivity Analyzer tool returns the following warning if the FDQN doesn't match the host address or URL that the client uses to make a connection with the server: SSL Certificate Name Mismatch' ms.date: 12/20/2023
+description: "The Microsoft Remote Connectivity Analyzer tool returns the following warning if the FDQN doesn't match the host address or URL that the client uses to make a connection with the server: SSL Certificate Name Mismatch" ms.date: 12/20/2023
 ---